Twisted Conjugacy in Houghton's groups: Introduction

 \section{Introduction}

 Given a presentation $\langle S\mid R\rangle=G$, a `word' in $G$ is an ordered $f$-tuple $a_1^{}\ldots a_f$ with $f \in \N$ and each $a_i \in S\cup S^{-1}$.
-Dehn's problems and their generalisations (known as decision problems) ask seemingly obvious questions about finite presentations.
-The problems that we shall consider include: \begin{itemize} \item the \emph{word problem} for $G$, denoted WP($G$): show there exists an algorithm which given two words $a,b \in G$, decides whether $a=_{G}b$ or $a\ne_{G}b$ i.e.\ whether these words represent the same element of the group.
+Dehn's problems and their generalisations (known as decision problems) ask seemingly straightforward questions about finite presentations.
+The problems that we shall consider include: \begin{itemize} \item WP($G$), the \emph{word problem} for $G$: show there exists an algorithm which given any two words $a,b \in G$, decides whether $a=_{G}b$ or $a\ne_{G}b$ i.e.\ whether these words represent the same element of the group.
 This is equivalent to asking whether or not $ab^{-1}=_{G}1$.
-There exist finitely presented groups where this problem is undecidable (see \cite{Novikov} or \cite{Boone}). \item the \emph{conjugacy problem} for $G$, denoted CP($G$): show there exists an algorithm which given two words $a,b \in G$, decides whether or not they are conjugate in $G$.
-As $1_G$ has its own conjugacy class, if CP($G$) is solvable then so is WP($G$).
-CP($G$) is strictly weaker than WP($G$) since there exist groups where WP($G$) is solvable but CP($G$) is not (e.g.\ see \cite{classification}). \item the $\phi$-\emph{twisted conjugacy problem} for $G$, denoted TCP$_{\phi}$($G$): show there exists an algorithm which for a fixed $\phi \in \Aut(G)$ and any two words $a,b \in G$, decides whether or not they are $\phi$-twisted conjugate in $G$ (i.e.\ whether $(x^{-1})\phi ax=b$ for some $x \in G$).
-Notice that TCP$_{Id}$($G$) is CP($G$). \item the \emph{(uniform) twisted conjugacy problem} for $G$, denoted TCP($G$): show there exists an algorithm which given a $\phi \in \Aut(G)$ and two words $a, b \in G$, decides whether or not they are $\phi$-twisted conjugate in $G$.
+There exist finitely presented groups where this problem is undecidable (see \cite{Novikov} or \cite{Boone}). \item CP($G$), the \emph{conjugacy problem} for $G$: show there exists an algorithm which given any two words $a,b \in G$, decides whether or not there exists an $x \in G$ such that $x^{-1}ax=b$.
+Since $\{1_G\}$ is always a conjugacy class of $G$, if CP($G$) is solvable then so is WP($G$).
+There exist groups where WP($G$) is solvable but CP($G$) is not (e.g.\ see \cite{classification}) and so CP($G$) is strictly weaker than WP($G$). \item TCP$_{\phi}$($G$), the $\phi$-\emph{twisted conjugacy problem} for $G$: for a fixed $\phi \in \Aut(G)$, show there exists an algorithm which given any two words $a,b \in G$, decides whether or not there exists an $x \in G$ such that $(x^{-1})\phi ax=b$ (meaning that $a$ is $\phi$-twisted conjugate to $b$).
+Note that TCP$_{Id}$($G$) is CP($G$). \item TCP($G$), the \emph{(uniform) twisted conjugacy problem} for $G$: show there exists an algorithm which given any $\phi \in \Aut(G)$ and any two words $a, b \in G$, decides whether or not they are $\phi$-twisted conjugate.
 There exist groups $G$ such that CP($G$) is solvable but TCP($G$) is not (e.g.\ see \cite{orbitdecide}). \end{itemize}

 Should any of these problems be solved for one finite presentation, then they may be solved for any other finite presentation of that group.
 We therefore say that such problems are solvable if an algorithm exists for one such presentation.
 Many decision problems may also be considered for any group that is recursively presented.